 Since our inception, we have incurred significant operating losses.
-On June 18, 2021, we completed our IPO of 7,666,664 shares of common stock, including the exercise in full by the underwriters of their option to purchase up to 999,999 additional shares of common stock, for aggregate gross proceeds of \$122.7 million.
+On June 18, 2021, we completed our IPO of 425,926 shares of common stock, including the exercise in full by the underwriters of their option to purchase up to 55,556 additional shares of common stock, for aggregate gross proceeds of \$122.7 million.
 We received \$112.5 million in net proceeds after deducting underwriting discounts and commissions and other offering expenses payable by us.
 Prior to our IPO, we had funded our operations with proceeds from the issuance of convertible notes and convertible preferred stock, payments received from royalties and product sales, and proceeds from borrowings under our credit facilities.
-Prior to our IPO, we had received gross proceeds of \$32.8 million from sales of our convertible preferred stock, \$6.8 million from the issuance of our convertible notes and gross proceeds of \$40.0 million through borrowings under our loan and security agreements with Oxford Finance LLC (the 2019 Loan Agreement) and Silicon Valley Bank (the 2021 Loan Agreement).
-After completion of our IPO, we received \$20.0 million under our credit, security and guaranty agreements with MidCap Financial Trust and MidCap Funding IV Trust (The 2022 Loan Agreements), \$15.0 million of which was used to repay the debt under the 2021 Loan Agreement.
+Prior to our IPO, we had received gross proceeds of \$32.8 million from sales of our convertible preferred stock, \$6.8 million from the issuance of our convertible notes and gross proceeds of \$40.0 million through borrowings under the 2019 Loan Agreement and the 2021 Loan Agreement.
+After completion of our IPO, we received \$20.0 million under the 2022 Loan Agreements, \$15.0 million of which was used to repay the debt under the 2021 Loan Agreement.
 In June 2023, we received gross proceeds of \$28.0 million from the sale of Redeemable Convertible Preferred Stock and Warrants.
-As of June 30, 2023, we had cash, cash equivalents, and restricted cash of \$46.8 million and short-term investments of \$0.7 million.
+As of June 30, 2024, we had cash, cash equivalents, and restricted cash of \$6.5 million and short-term investments of \$3.8 million.
+In November 2023, we repaid \$15.0 million under the 2022 Term Loan Agreement and granted MidCap a warrant to purchase 15,278 shares of common stock in exchange for amending our 2022 Term Loan Agreement and waiving any other remedies it may have due to our revenue covenant default.
+We also received approximately \$5.85 million under the terms of the 2024 Shareholder Notes.

-We will continue to incur significant expenses and expect to incur increasing operating losses for the foreseeable future.
-We also expect that our expenses and capital expenditures will increase substantially in connection with our ongoing activities, particularly as we:
+We will continue to incur significant expenses and expect to incur operating losses for the foreseeable future.
+Our expenses and capital expenditures could increase substantially if we:

-- seek to develop new products and services and hire additional research, development and engineering personnel; - expand our distribution and marketing infrastructure to further commercialize current and future products and support our growing customer base: - add operational, financial, and administrative systems and personnel to support growing sales; and - maintain, expand, enforce, defend and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio;
+- seek to develop new products and services and hire additional research, development and engineering personnel; - expand our distribution and marketing infrastructure to further commercialize current and future products and support our growing customer base: - add operational, financial, and administrative systems and personnel to support growing sales; and - maintain, expand, enforce, defend and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio.